 Let us help you make the gift that's right for you.
 Request a confidential, no-obligation conversation to get started.Get in Touch with Us

 When you make a gift to Illinois Institute of Technology from your will or trust, you'll be welcomed into The Gunsaulus Society and join other supporters and friends of our important mission.
-Is Illinois Institute of Technology already in your plans?
-Please let us know so we can properly thank you and make sure your gift will be used as you've intended.

 If you've already included Illinois Tech in your plans, please let us know so we can properly thank you and make sure your gift will be used as you've intended.